 And, to lastly arrive at the value of equity, the investor should add excess cash (or all non-operating assets) and subtract out the value of other claimholders.
 Again, to properly add and subtract the correct amount from the enterprise value, they will again most definitely need to have made the necessary accounting adjustments in step 2.

-The Sanity Check Model is simply the perfect tool for the valuation process.
+Here’s why the Sanity Check model is the perfect tool for the valuation process.

-The Sanity Check Model is an Excel-based model arranged in such a way that you will consecutively go through each of the steps in the valuation process.
+The Sanity Check model is an Excel-based model arranged in such a way that a company’s financial consecutively go through each of the steps in the valuation process.

-Using the company’s accounting statements, you can easily make the necessary adjustments all in one tab which will automatically translate into fully adjusted and reformulated statements.
+Using the company’s accounting statements, the Sanity Check model easily helps in making the necessary adjustments all in one tab which will automatically translate into fully adjusted and reformulated statements.
 Consequently, all metrics used in the financial analysis and valuation will be based on your fully adjusted numbers, allowing you to analyze and value the company with complete clarity.

 There are major advantages to this.

 First, it mitigates bias in a valuation.
 Biases often occur in valuations due to incomplete information or lack of overview, leading the investor to base estimates on hunches.
 The Sanity Check model makes sure that every relevant measure is right in front of you to make intelligent decisions on what estimates to put on your cash flow predictions.